-It is customary, in normal times, to recommend a "multi-criteria" approach to perform a valuation, a term used to designate a methodology consisting of:
+It is customary, in normal times, to recommend a "multi-criteria" approach consisting of:

-- Consider all valuation approaches, - Analyse them individually, dismiss them or retain them according to the adequacy of the approach considered in the particular context of the asset to be evaluated, - Implement the selected approaches, - Compare the different results obtained, gauge the advantages and disadvantages of each method, - Finally exercise expert judgment in order to arbitrate a range of reasonable values.
+- Considering all valuation approaches, - Analysing them individually, dismiss them or retain them according to the particular context of the asset to be evaluated. - Implementing the selected approaches, - Comparing the different results obtained, gauge the advantages and disadvantages of each method, - Finally, exercising expert judgment in order to arbitrate a range of reasonable values.

-The underlying premise for such an approach is that no valuation method alone, is able to provide in all circumstances "the correct and accurate result".
-Thus, the implementation of several approaches is useful as it diversifies the pros and cons of each approach, it helps the valuation practitioner to identify the effects of each strength and weakness in the particular case that is being studied, so that they shall eventually better neutralise any flaws.
+The underlying premise for such an approach is that no valuation method alone, can provide in all circumstances "the correct and accurate result".
+Thus, the implementation of several approaches is useful as it diversifies the pros and cons of each approach, it helps the valuation practitioner to identify the effects of each strength and weakness in the particular case that is being studied, so that they neutralise any flaws.